craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 ## Database usage

-When storing a `datetime` in the database, either use the value from:
+When storing a 'datetime' value in the database, you can either use the value from:

 	$timestamp->format('db');